DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

     url: 'https://odmdev.github.io/decisions-metering/charts/stable/'
 ```

-This is to be done only once in your cluster.
+You do this only once in your cluster.

-Then, you can use the Helm chart in the OpenShift console.
+Then, you can use the Helm chart in the OpenShift console:
-Here is the procedure:
 1. Go to the Developer view.
 2. Create a project: odm-metering
 3. Click the Topology menu button.
 4. Click the `From Catalog` item in the right side.
 5. Select the `Helm Charts` toggle button.
 6. Search `odm`
-7. Click the `Ibm Odm Metering` item and install the IBM ODM Metering.
+7. Click the `Ibm Odm Metering` item and install the IBM ODM metering service.

 ## Configuration